TheNitesWhoSay/RareCpp/README.md

 1. TotalFields gets set to the count of arguments, not including the class name
 2. an enum "IndexOf" is generated using each field name, because enums start at 0 and count up, IndexOf::fieldName provides the index of a given field in a manner statically available at compile time (this especially helps us build switches later)
 3. An alias for each type is defined (via "using") named the same as the fieldname
-4. a subclass is defined for each field named fieldName_, in this subclass a typeStr and nameStr are constructed, and a "Field" object is defined, using the typeStr, and name, these Field objects are the enhanced flavor
+4. a nested-class is defined for each field named fieldName_, in this nested-class a typeStr and nameStr are constructed, and a "Field" object is defined, using the typeStr, and name, these Field objects are the enhanced flavor
 5. a "Field" array is generated, similar to the field object defined in the third step, but the simple flavor
 6. The ForEachField method is generated, calling the given function with the enhanced flavor of the Field and a reference to the field
 7. The FieldAt method is generated, calling the given function with the enhanced flavor of the Field and a reference to the field at the given fieldIndex